purutechno/asunnyday/README.md

 #running on IOS
+[TODO: Need a Development Team]

 #running in Web
-- In Progress [ The app simply takes you to the ]
-[ TODO: Firebase Hosting ]
+- In Progress [ The app simply takes you to the Search City Screen] [ TODO: Firebase Hosting ]

 #App Flow for Android/IOS